-The Office of Graduate Admissions is here to assist you through the graduate admissions process.
-Because this process may be challenging to some, please review the answers to Frequently Asked Questions.
+The Office of Graduate Admissions is here to assist you through the admissions process.

 Prospective graduate students must start an electronic application.
 It is important that you use an e-mail account that you check frequently.
 Failure to do so could result in a missed opportunity as we will send pertinent correspondence to that e-mail address.

 If you have already created an account, you can click here.
 It is through this account that you will be able to check your application status and register for upcoming graduate events.

 - Recent Stockton graduates who qualify for Direct Entry into a Stockton graduate program have a streamlined application process.
 Please visit the Direct Entry website for more information.

 - International Applicants have additional application requirements.
 Please visit the International Graduate Student Admission page for more information.

 After starting your online application, you must follow the checklist to ensure that you have entered all of the necessary and required information to complete the application.
 While applying, you have the option of saving the information you entered and coming back later to finish.
 Only completed applications will be considered and reviewed by the Admissions Committee.

 A non-refundable $50 application fee must accompany the completed online application.
 Applications are not considered complete and will not be reviewed until the fee has been paid.

 The application fee may be paid conveniently online or by mail via a check/money order.